Last Updated:

 • Notify the Medical Officer of Health as soon as you suspect a case of pertussis.

-Quick access to IMAC pertussis resources can be found below.
+Quick access to IMAC resources for health professionals can be found below.

 Additionally, you can find links to Ministry of Health Manatū Hauora information and Health New Zealand-Te Whatu Ora public-facing information.